 Pour one cup of corn starch into a bowl add lotion until you get the snow consistency that you like.
 It’s important that the lotion you use it white, otherwise your pretend snow will not be white.
 This snow feels less powdery.
 It is not as white as the baking soda snow.
 This is a great recipe for some molding.
 It’s fun to make small snowballs although they do not stay together very long.

 Now that you made some pretend snow for the kids to play with, how about trying to paint with snow.
 Follow the simple recipe below to make snow paint.

 This is a fun activity to do with children of all ages.
 It’s a great recipe to use to paint a snowman and other winter scenes.
 The paint will try quickly and look like puffy paint.

-Materials: Shaving cream, white school glue 4oz bottle, optional silver or white glitter or if you want to make the movie Frozen snow paint add some blue glitter.
+Materials: Shaving cream, white school glue 4oz bottle, optional silver or white glitter, or if you want to make the movie Frozen snow paint add some blue glitter.

-Pour entire bottle of glue into a bowl.
+Pour the entire bottle of glue into a bowl.
 Mix in the shaving cream slowly until you get a light and fluffy consistency.
 If the recipe looks heavy or sticky, then you need to add more shaving cream.

 After you get your snow paint at a good consistency consider adding some glitter.

 Another good idea is to cut off some black hats, circles, and orange noses for your snowman.
 You can stick them right over the paint, it sticks together nicely.
 There is no need for extra glue.

 This recipe will be enough to do with about 10 kids.
 If you are working with a couple of children start with less glue, then add a little shaving cream.
 You can always make more if needed.